 Do you know Goa has extensive salt pans on the southern end of Mandovi, next to Ribandar causeway?
 You can buy the local sea salt at Mapusa market.
 Best day to visit is Friday when the Mapusa market is buzzing with traders from across the city.

-Like the rest of coastal belt of India, Goa is also a spice producing state.
+Like the rest of the coastal belt of India, Goa is also a spice producing state.
 Nutmeg and Triphala are the most popular spice grown here followed by Black Pepper.
 You can buy the spices in general markets in Goa.
 But I would recommend you to buy them in one of the spice gardens.
 You can get a tour of the spice gardens, have an organic meal and pick up the local spices.

 You can also buy pre-mixed masalas for Goan recipes like Xacuti Masala.